Table of Contents

 Expenses used to figure the tax-free portion of distributions from a Coverdell education savings account (ESA) (see Distributions in chapter 7, Coverdell Education Savings Account),

-The tax-free part of scholarships and fellowships (see Tax-Free Scholarships and Fellowships in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+The tax-free part of scholarships and fellowship grants (see Tax-Free Scholarships and Fellowship Grants in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions),

-Pell grants (see Pell Grants and Other Title IV Need-Based Education Grants in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+Pell grants (see Pell Grants and Other Title IV Need-Based Education Grants in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions),

-Veterans' educational assistance (see Veterans' Benefits in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+Veterans' educational assistance (see Veterans' Benefits in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions),

 Employer-provided educational assistance (see chapter 11, Employer-Provided Educational Assistance ), and